In Part 1 I showed you how to choose what type of cloth diapers to buy and my favorite way to store dirty cloth diapers- in a wetbag.

 One step in my laundry routine that hasn’t changed in several years is the use of Bac Out in the prewash.
 I’ve used it on every time of cloth diaper style and fabric without problems…I will say that after 1 1/2-2 years of using the same Bum Genius Elementals I did have holes in the organic cotton.
 This could have been contributed to by the Bac Out.
 I don’t know but it’s worth noting.

 One more thing.
 Can you use fabric softener?
-Only is you are using prefolds and/or fitteds.
-No fabric softener with PUL or stay-dry fabrics.
-And choose a natural brand like Mrs. Meyers or similar.
+Yes!
+As long as you choose a natural plant based brand like Mrs. Meyers or similar.

 Many of you switched to cloth diapers because of rashes.